mayaaurand3475/goodreadsbookrec/readme.md

 ## Running this project

-1. Add steps for running this project.
+1. For running this project, you need to make a new Google Colab notebook.
+Open it up.
+2. Connect your NVIDIA with its webcam.
+3. Simply follow the instructions to set up the countdown and the webcam.
+4. Congrats!
+The webcam should be running in your notebook.
+5. Do your Pomodoro training!
+Go wild!
-2. Make sure to include any required libraries that need to be installed for your project to run.
+No libraries need to be installed for this project.

 [View a video explanation here](video link)